bradleybuda/emacs-starter-kit/README.markdown

 main advantage of the Starter Kit is that it provides better default settings and bundles many useful libraries.

-The latest version is at http://github.com/technomancy/emacs-starter-kit/
+This version is at http://github.com/bradleybuda/emacs-starter-kit/

 ## Learning